nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add c/COMPANY r/ROLE s/STAGE [d/DATE] [e/COMPANY_EMAIL] [l/LANGUAGE TAG] [t/TAG]…​`

 * Adds an internship application to the list in sorted order.
-* Fields not square-bracketed are mandatory.
+  * Note: Internship applications **in the past** are placed at the bottom.
+* Date can represent:
+    * The date it happened
+    * The deadline of the corresponding `Stage`
-* Date must be properly formatted (DD-MMM-YYYY HH:mm) when inputted.
+* Date, if included, must be properly formatted `DD-MMM-YYYY HH:mm` when inputted.
-* Date can represent the date it happened or the deadline of the corresponding `stage`
-* Email domain, if included, must be properly formatted (example@domain.com).
+* Email domain, if included, must be properly formatted `example@domain.com`.
-* An application can have any number of tags and language tags and are added one by one (i.e. if you want 2 tags, you have to specify `t/two t/tags`).
+* Square-bracketed fields are optional.

 Examples:
 * `add c/Meta r/Frontend Engineer s/Application Sent d/29-Oct-2022 12:00 e/hrmonkey@example.com`